-In this Java tutorial, you will learn what a Singleton class is, its uses, its structure, and how to implement it in Java, with examples.
+In this Java tutorial, you will learn what a Singleton class is, when to use it, how early loading and lazy loading differ, how to make lazy loading thread-safe, and how enum-based Singleton works in Java with examples.

 Singleton Class in Java